THE MEANING OF HUMAN-COMPUTER INTERACTION

 https://archive.org/details/kant-gramont

-examples of events that I have witnessed (no sampling except for my memory) and
+events that I have witnessed (no sampling except for my memory) and have

 with the advantage of being recognizable commonplace.
 The last example #9 is too complex and exclusive, but